fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - SKIM: Margo Anderson, "Quantitative History", 246-59.
 - Laura Spinney, [History as a giant data set: how analysing the past could help save the future](https://www.theguardian.com/technology/2019/nov/12/history-as-a-giant-data-set-how-analysing-the-past-could-help-save-the-future)

-{% include alert.html class='info' title='Reading Reflection' text="
+{% include alert.html class='danger' title='Reading Reflection' text="
-Respond to the following questions:
   - Is quantitative history fundamentally different from 'regular' history?
   - To what extent will all history gradually become quantitative history (as sources are born-digital or become digitized)?
   - How does this suggestion problem solving through history conflict with uses of history as we've seen them so far in the course?